TenderSure-Africa-SEZ/trific-platform-docs/docs/getting-started/index.md

-# Getting Started with Trific Platform
+# Getting Started with TRIFIC Platform

-Welcome to the Trific Platform!
+Welcome to the TRIFIC Platform!
 This comprehensive guide will help you understand our marketplace ecosystem, set up your environment, and start using the platform effectively.

-## What is Trific Platform?
+## What is TRIFIC Platform?

-Trific is a revolutionary curated marketplace that connects corporate clients with pre-qualified service providers through a unique direct engagement model.
-Unlike traditional bidding platforms, Trific eliminates the need for clients to post jobs and wait for bids - instead, they can directly engage with pre-vetted providers.
+TRIFIC is a revolutionary curated marketplace that connects corporate clients with pre-qualified service providers through a unique direct engagement model.
+Unlike traditional bidding platforms, TRIFIC eliminates the need for clients to post jobs and wait for bids - instead, they can directly engage with pre-vetted providers.

 ### Core Value Propositions